 Tip #3 Organise Your Debt

-If you’re seriously struggling with debt, then make sure you gain lots of free advice first from good debt advisory services such as Step Change or the Money Advice Service before taking on more loans.
+If you’re seriously struggling with debt, then make sure you get advice from debt advisory services such as Step Change.

 Tip #4 Make Plans to Improve Your Income